doubaokun/dockers/README.md

 =================

 Running docker containers in virtualbox which is maintained by Vagrant.
+These docker templates is the quick way to setup your development environments including: Zookeeper, Kafka, Spark, or your custom application.

 1. Hello world
 2. Zookeeper
 3. Kafka with zookeeper
 4. Java application template
-5. Spark standalone for development, the UI will be available at 8081 at your machine
+5. Spark standalone for development

-Start Vagrant, rebuild Vagrant (at the current git repo dir, it will be mounted to /vagrant dir in guest machine)
+Start Vagrant, rebuild Vagrant (Run commands at the current git repo dir, it will be mounted to /vagrant dir in guest machine)
 ---------------

 	vagrant init precise64 http://files.vagrantup.com/precise64.box